tsackton/taelgar/Things/Artifacts of Power/Scepter of Command.md

 ## Destruction

 The Scepter of Command was destroyed in 1748, by [[The Dunmar Fellowship]].
-It was immersed in the sacred waters on the island of [[Gazetteer/The Green Sea Region/Western Green Sea/Skaerhem/Vetta|Vetta]] in the Skaer Islands for 24 hours during a full moon, and then shattered with the combined power of [[Kenzo]]'s staff and the might of [[Kaikkea]]'s waters.
+It was immersed in the sacred waters on the island of [[Vetta|Vetta]] in the Skaer Islands for 24 hours during a full moon, and then shattered with the combined power of [[Kenzo]]'s staff and the might of [[Kaikkea]]'s waters.

 %%SECRET[1]%%